Delemangi/finki-discord-bot/README.md

 Discord bot for the [`FCSE Students`](https://discord.gg/finki-studenti-810997107376914444) Discord server, powered by [discord.js](https://github.com/discordjs/discord.js) 14.
 Requires Node.js and PostgreSQL.
 It is recommended to use the latest LTS versions of both.

-It's recommended, but not required to run this inside a Docker container.

-## Features

-This discord bot contains many features personalized for the above-mentioned Discord server.
-Some of the highlights include:

-- Extensible FAQ and common links system
-- Providing about courses: general information, participants, professors, and so on
-- Providing information about other aspects, such as professors' contact information, classrooms, previous timetables of exam sessions, and so on
-- Management of user content through commands
-- Extensible permissions system
-- Fully featured polls
-- Automation of the entire management of the server, allowing members to vote in new admins and such
-- Experience & leveling
-- Moderation
-- Ticketing system
-- Miscellaneous functionalities, such as reminders, sending embeds for rules, role assignments

-## Installation
+## Quick Setup (Production)

-For development purposes, be sure to run `npm run prepare` to install the Git pre-commit hooks.

-Also, this project contains a dev container configuration for hot reloading.
-If you encounter issues in the dev container with Prisma, then run `npm run generate` to regenerate the Prisma client.

-### Installation (Docker)

-The project is available as a Docker image on DockerHub as `delemangi/finki-discord-bot`.

-Using the provided production Docker Compose setup:
+If you would like to just run the bot, you can use `docker-compose.prod.yaml`:

-1. Download the `docker-compose.prod.yaml` from the repository, put it in a folder and rename it to `docker-compose.yaml`
+1. Download `docker-compose.prod.yaml`
-2. Pull the images: `docker compose pull`
+2. Run `docker compose -f docker-compose.prod.yaml up -d`

-Using the repository:
+If you wish to avoid Docker, you will have to setup your own PostgreSQL instance and set the `DATABASE_URL` env. variable to point to it.

+## Quick Setup (Development)

-1. Clone the repository: `git clone git@github.com:Delemangi/finki-discord-bot.git`
+1. Clone the repository: `git clone https://github.com/Delemangi/finki-discord-bot.git`
+2. Install dependencies (and pre-commit hooks): `npm i`
+3. Generate the database schema typings: `npm run generate`
+4. Prepare env. variables by coping `env.sample` to `.env` - minimum setup requires bot credentials
-2. Build the images: `docker compose build`
+5. Build the project in Docker: `docker compose build`

-### Installation (Normal)
+6. Run it: `docker compose up -d`

+There is also a dev container available to skip everything past the first step.

+## Setup Without Docker

-1. Clone the repository: `git clone git@github.com:Delemangi/finki-discord-bot.git`
+1. Clone the repository: `git clone https://github.com/Delemangi/finki-discord-bot.git`
-2. Install the dependencies: `npm i`
+2. Install dependencies (and pre-commit hooks): `npm i`
+3. Generate the database schema typings: `npm run generate`
+4. Make sure to have a PostgreSQL instance running
+5. Prepare env. variables by coping `env.sample` to `.env` - minimum setup requires bot credentials and database URL
-3. Build the project: `npm run build`
+6. Build the project: `npm run build`

-## Running

-### Running (Docker)

-Regardless of the Docker steps you have followed above for installation, run `docker compose up`

-### Running (Normal)

-`npm run start`
+7. Run it: `npm run start:env` / `npm run dev` (hot reload)

 ## Configuration

+### Environment

+The env. variables are stored in `.env.sample`.
+Only the `BOT_TOKEN` and `APPLICATION_ID` variables are required (for logging in to Discord).

-### Main
+### Files

-The configuration is currently split into a `.env` file which contains login information for the bot and for the database, and several `json` configuration files for command output.

-1. Create a `.env` file in the root directory containing the environment variables as specified in the `.env.sample` file in the repository
-2. Optionally, create a `config` folder in the root directory containing:
+The data for the informational commands is stored in these files.
+It is not required to configure them.
+Here is a list of all files:

 1. `classrooms.json` - an array of all the classrooms
 2. `courses.json` - an array of the names of all courses
 3. `information.json` - an array of all the course information
 4. `participants.json` - an array of all courses and their number of participants
 5. `prerequisites.json` - an array of course prerequisites
 6. `professors.json` - an array of all courses and their professors and assistants
 7. `roles.json` - roles for the scripts and for the embeds
 8. `sessions.json` - an object of all exam sessions
 9. `staff.json` - an array of the staff

-### Sessions
+### Sessions (Timetables)

-Create a `sessions` folder in the root directory.
-All the session schedule files should go there.
-The files names should match the respective names in the `sessions.json` config file.
+All the session schedule files should be placed in the `sessions` folder.
+The names of the files should match the respective names in `sessions.json`.

-## Logging

-The bot logs `info` and above messages in the console, and logs `debug` and above messages in `bot.log`, which gets wiped on every bot restart.

-## Future
+## FAQ

-Here is a list of features that are planned:

-- Moving away from configuration files as much as possible, and keeping everything in the database
-- Web application for configuring the bot
-- Testing
-- More moderation and lockdown functionalities
-- Bundling, if there is an easy way to achieve it
+1. How to create a database migration?
+   - Make a change to `prisma.schema` and run `npm run migrate`
+2. Can SQLite be used instead of PostgreSQL?
+   - Unfortunately, no. Prisma does not allow the database provider to be changed after creating the first migration.

 ## License